Afulton11/CIS-501/README.md

 4. You can now edit/create files for the homework

-5. Once you have made a few commits, or are ready to push, dont forget to stage the files!
+5. Before making a commit, dont forget to stage the files!
     * To stage files in a terminal, type `git add <file-name>`
       * To check which files still need to be staged, use `git status`